TheTechRun/public-nixos/README.md

 ### This will install barebones i3wm with light-dm/slick-greeter.
 You can comment in and out whichever included desktop environment or window manager that you'd like.
 I will also be adding Sway and KDE nix files soon.

+# IMPORTANT: If you already have a full setup, then make sure that you have iall of your nix files backed up.
+This can replace users and other important settings.

 # Future plans:
 I am going to convert my docker-compose files to nix files.
 Also, converting bash files to nix as well.